philippe-gregoire/SmartLampLabs/Lab1_SmartLampConnect.md

 # 5. Configuring the Raspberry Pi as a gateway
 In the first section of the lab, we have configured the RaspBerryPi as a single Device.
-It could be configured as a Gateway, which would then
+It could be configured as a Gateway, which would then send sensor data on behalf of devices.

 You can optionally do this now, the steps would be:
 * Create a new Gateway type, e.g. `RaspiGateway`